AirshipCMS/Docs/datafields/multiselect.md

+A `multiselect` field is useful for providing a list of options to choose multiple values from.

-Example markup using a multiselect field and:
+Example markup using a `multiselect` field and:
 - variable name: `things`
 - multiselect options: `Thing 1`, `Thing 2`, and `Thing 3`
 - The admin has set the value to `Thing 2` and `Thing 3`